This article contains a list of 10 questions to ask a debt settlement company before you join a debt relief program.

 - Or/and they have unrealistic expectations about the benefits and disadvantages of a debt settlement.

-The 10 Questions You Should Absolutely Ask Before Hiring a Debt Settlement Company
+The 10 Questions You Should Ask Before Hiring a Debt Settlement Company

 If you are deep in debt and you can only afford to make minimum payments, it makes sense to find out what your debt relief options are.
-Click here for a free debt settlement consultation.
-If you decide a debt settlement is a good option for your financial situation, make sure you ask the following questions before committing to a debt settlement company. free debt settlement consultation
+If you decide a debt settlement is a good option for your financial situation, make sure you ask the following questions before committing to a debt settlement company.

-Are you licensed to licensed to do business in my state?
+Are you licensed to do business in my state?

 If your agent doesn’t know or is evasive about this question, beware.
 Some states have special restrictions and requirements on the use of debt management strategies.
 For instance, Alaska and Alabama have no restrictions, but California, Connecticut, Indiana, and Colorado all require firms to place a surety bond and register with the attorney office.